-- Fitness includes memberships, personal training and group classes. - A supplementary review was completed on Fitness offerings within Recreation. - This competitive analysis was excluded, because comparator municipalities are currently experiencing low participation levels and low membership enrollment in their Fitness portfolio, which they believe could be as a result of their current membership rates are priced above market trends.
+- Fitness includes memberships, personal training and group classes. - A supplementary review was completed on Fitness offerings within Recreation. - Comparator municipalities are currently experiencing low participation levels and low membership enrollment in their Fitness portfolio, which they believe could be as a result of their current membership rates are priced above market trends.
+Minimal increase only.

-Staff recommend increasing all eligible base rates by 2.75% in this category effective September 1, 2022
+Staff recommend increasing all eligible base rates by 2.75% in this category effective July 1, 2022